What is an User?

 The customer is king

-t2informatik Blog: You are not the user!
+t2informatik Blog: Sorry, you are not the user!

-You are not the user!
+Sorry, you are not the user!